 Note that well curve-fitted systems always result in low p-value and that makes this method not very robust in general.
 However, this method provided in this case an initial indication that the 3-10 moving average crossover system in SPY lacks intelligence.
 Again, this is because 12% random system performed better than the original system.
 However, there is another more practical way of showing that this system is data-mined, dumb and that its performance is based on wishful thinking.

-Moving average crossover models are based on wishful thinking
+Future performance is based on wishful thinking

 The reason for this is that these models assume that the past will remain similar to the future.
 In the case of the SPY system, the model assumes that uptrends and downtrends will be smooth enough and come in V-shapes with no protracted periods of sideways price action.
 We do not know if this will be the case in the U.S. stock market in the future but relying on such assumptions is wishful thinking.
 One can get a taste of what may happen to an account that invests with such a model by a backtest on EEM data from 01/2010 to 07/2015, a period of 5 1/2 years during which the emerging markets ETF moved for all practical purposes sideways.
 Below is the backtested equity curve: